Adaptive Gaussian Process Regression for Efficient Building of Surrogate Models in Inverse Problems: Surrogate-based parameter identification

 The value $\bar y_{n+1}$ is the \emph{best linear unbiased predictor} (BLUP)~\cite{Park} of~\eqref{eq:GP} conditioned on the training data $\mathcal{D}$.
 Note that by precomputation of quantities depending only on the training data $\mathcal{D}$, an efficient evaluation of $\bar y_{n+1}$ and its derivative with respect to the inference position $p_{n+1}$ is possible~\cite{ShiChoi}.
 The thus defined mapping $p_{n+1}\mapsto \bar y_{n+1}$ will be denoted by $y_{\mathcal{D}}:\mathcal{X}\to\R$, and the standard deviation $p_{n+1}\mapsto \sigma_{n+1,n+1}$ with $\sigma_{\mathcal{D}}:\mathcal{X}\to\R$.

 \begin{remark} The assumption of the mean $\mu$ be known a priori is quite strong in practice, and known as \emph{simple kriging}~\cite{Krige1951ASA}.
 More sophisticated GPR approaches make an appropriate ansatz for $\mu$ that is inferred from the data along with the values $y(p)$~\cite{UKRIGING}.
-We stick to simple kriging for ease of presentation.
-The extension to more complex GPR variants is straightforward. \end{remark}
+We stick to simple kriging for ease of presentation. \end{remark}

 \paragraph{Estimating derivatives.} Besides the possibility to predict the mean value $\bar y_{n+1}$, it is also possible to predict the derivative $\bar y_{p;n+1}:\mathbb{R}^d\rightarrow \mathbb{R}^d$ of the conditional mean at a given position p.